 Well then, how do we determine who is part of the 'real' church?
-Paul answers that question fully in his letter to the Romans, and he is clear that "all who are led by the Spirit are children of God."
-How can we tell who's led by the Spirit?
+The question that would seem to answer that is, to borrow a phrase from the advertising and dairy industries, "Got Spirit?"
+And to further the analogy with the "Got Milk?" ad, the question is largely rhetorical, meaning it doesn't require an answer because the answer is clearly 'yes'.
+The milk on the lips of the person in the ad signals that the answer is 'yes', and in a similar way the marks of the Spirit of the people in the real church also signal that the answer to the vital question "Got Spirit?" is also 'yes', or perhaps, "YES!"
+How can we tell?
 What are those marks?
-The outward signs of the Spirit working within us are called the "fruits of the Spirit" and are listed in Galatians 5:22-23 as love, joy, peace, patience, kindness, generosity, faithfulness, gentleness and self-control.
+They are the outward signs of the Spirit working within us. what are called the "fruits of the Spirit" (Gal 5:22-23): love, joy, peace, patience, kindness, generosity, faithfulness, gentleness and self-control.
 Hmmm - self-control - isn't that the opposite of unrestrained enthusiasm?
 Generosity - isn't that the opposite of exclusiveness, and selfishness?
-Joy - isn't that the opposite of pessimism and negativity?
-Gentleness and kindness - aren't those the opposites of hurtful and rejecting?

-It is true that we are human, and thus we are sinners, and therefore we cannot be perfectly true to the gift of the Spirit working within us.
-However, as we are able to show love, or joy, or peace, or patience, or kindness, or generosity, or self-control we are showing evidence of God's Holy Spirit at work in us, and can know that we are indeed children of God.
-This gift of the Spirit is for us; it will not be revoked; our salvation is sure.
-But this gift is not ours alone, for it belongs to everyone who calls on the name of Jesus Christ, the Son of God, who promised - and delivered - the comforter , the Holy Spirit.
+Gentleness and kindness - isn't those the opposites of hurtful and rejecting?
+While recognizing that we are human, and sinners, and cannot be perfectly true to the gift of the Spirit working within us, I'm sure that we can identify and recognize that insofar as we are able to show love, or joy, or peace, or patience, or kindness, or generosity, or self-control we are showing evidence of God's Holy Spirit at work in us, and can thus answer the question, "Got Spirit?" with a firm proclamation of, "Yes, thanks be to God, and to His Son Jesus Christ upon whose name I call!"